LINQPad FAQ

 Can I activate virtual machines?

 Sure - right now a single-user license gives you three transferrable virtual activations in addition to your three real activations (pro-rata for multi-user licenses).
-Virtual activations are locked to both the virtual and host machine, and are valid for Microsoft VPC (including Windows XP mode), Hyper-V and VMWare Server & Workstation.
+Virtual activations are locked to both the virtual and host machine, and are valid for Microsoft Virtual PC, Hyper-V, Azure Virtual Machines and VMWare Server & Workstation.

 If I buy a 2-user license, will I get 6 activations?